Urban design that respects water and history

 Territory

-The plan recognizes dry creeks as resilient urban infrastructure, transforming them into green corridors and public spaces.
+The plan identifies dry creeks as a type of resilient urban infrastructure and transforms them into green corridors and public spaces.

 Design

-The urban layout responds to the coastal topography, avoiding rigid infrastructures and adapting the architecture to the terrain conditions.
+The urban layout responds to the coastal topography by avoiding rigid infrastructure and adapting the architecture to terrain conditions.

 Sustainability

-Use of native vegetation and water desalination to guarantee water supply and mitigate climate impacts.
+Use native vegetation and water desalination to ensure a consistent water supply and mitigate the effects of climate change.

 Culture

-Inspiration in pre-Columbian architecture and coastal tradition to integrate heritage and local identity.
+Drawing inspiration from pre-Columbian architecture and coastal traditions, we integrate heritage and local identity.

 Mobility

-Walkable neighborhoods with accessibility to services within 15 minutes, reducing the use of automobiles and promoting sustainable modes of transportation.
+Walkable neighborhoods that provide access to services within a 15-minute radius reduce the need for automobiles and promote sustainable modes of transportation.

 Infrastructure

-Flood parks and water management strategies ensure resilience to extreme weather events.
+Flood parks and water management strategies help ensure resilience in the face of extreme weather events.

 Dry creeks become resilient urban corridors.

-Landscape solutions are integrated with xerophytic vegetation adapted to the arid climate.
+We integrate landscape solutions with xerophytic vegetation adapted to the arid climate.

 PRE-COLUMBIAN INSPIRATION

-The architecture and urban layout evoke pre-Hispanic patterns.
+The architecture and urban layout draw inspiration from pre-Hispanic patterns.

-The Punta Hermosa Master Plan redefines coastal planning with a resilient, sustainable and culturally rooted approach.
+The Punta Hermosa Masterplan redefines coastal planning by taking a resilient, sustainable, and culturally rooted approach.

-Its design protects the ecosystem, promotes sustainable mobility and revalues water as the structuring axis of the territory, consolidating an innovative urban model.
+The plan's design protects the ecosystem, promotes sustainable mobility, and recognizes water as the organizing principle of the territory, establishing an innovative urban model.